2025 Florida State Tax Deadlines

 State coordination with federal relief

-While Florida does not have a state income tax, the State coordinates with federal disaster relief efforts by providing extensions for business-related filings and fees where applicable.
+Florida coordinates with federal disaster relief efforts by providing extensions for business-related filings and fees where applicable, including for the Florida corporate income tax administered by the Florida Department of Revenue.

 What Florida tax professionals need to know